-Updating Statements Updating statements completes the process of moving transactions from a work-in-process status to a billed status.
+Updating statements completes the process of moving transactions from a work-in-process status to a billed status.
 Once a statement has been updated, you can apply payments to the billed transactions.
 Additionally, the Update Statements process applies any previously entered unapplied payments.

+Distribute Statements

-Distribute Statements Once your statements have been updated, you can distribute them to their respective clients.
+Once your statements have been updated, you can distribute them to their respective clients.
 Methods of distributing statements can include mailing printed statements, emailing electronic files, or submitting bills electronically via the Tabs3 Taskbill software.

 You can view the following training videos for more information.
 Clicking a link will open the associated training video in your browser.
-All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.
+All training videos are also accessible in the Quick Launch by searching for and selecting "Training Videos," and at Tabs3.com/video.